thaingo/recom-engine-white-paper/README.md

 * A Spark job will read user actions in real-time, and produce user recommendations from pretrained model and then save to MongoDB.
 (3 days)

 * Dockerize all applications & provide a docker-compose file for easy initialization of the system (3 days)

+### Other Requirements

+* All tasks must be done with [the Mob Programming](https://en.wikipedia.org/wiki/Mob_programming) to spread all of the knowledge between attendants.
+* Must use [the Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) in order to not losing track of time.

 ## Footnote